Depositors

 DANGER

 Vault participation carries real risk.
-The atRISKUSDC exchange rate can decrease if trading operations incur losses.
+The atRISKUSD exchange rate can decrease if trading operations incur losses.
 You can lose money, including all of it.
-Holding RISKUSDC without staking does NOT expose you to trading losses.
+Holding RISKUSD without staking does NOT expose you to trading losses.

 Exchange-Rate Updates